 When students are connected, seen, and heard and are guided through this transformation with impactful adult mentors, they are better prepared to take on the greater independence they naturally seek.
 At CRMS, all our faculty and staff view it as a privilege to mentor students into their adult roles and prepare them for the academic challenges of college and life beyond.

 Selecting a high school for your child is an incredibly important decision.
 Graduates of CRMS are intellectually curious, adventurous, creative, resilient, kind, and confident young adults.

 I encourage you to learn more about CRMS by contacting our admission office

 Jeff Leahy has worked in independent schools for 25 years, during which time he has served as an instructor of English, coach, and dean of students and residential life.
 Jeff earned his B.A. from Pomona College in Claremont, California, and his M.A. in English Literature from Trinity College in Hartford, Connecticut.
-Prior to his arrival at Trinity College he played and coached American football in Finland and Holland.
+Prior to his arrival at Trinity College, he played and coached American football in Finland and Holland.
 His teaching tenure has included stops at The Middlesex School (MA) and The Hill School (PA) as an instructor of English and as a coach.
-Most recently he has completed his fifteenth year at Colorado Rocky Mountain School and his tenth year serving as its head of school.
-Locally he serves on the boards of LIFT-UP, Aspen Country Day School, and the Association of Colorado Independent Schools.
+Most recently he has completed his seventeenth year at Colorado Rocky Mountain School and his twelfth year serving as its head of school.
+Locally he serves on the boards of Aspen Country Day School and the Association of Colorado Independent Schools.